What is Urethral Bulking?

 Stress urinary incontinence is the involuntary loss of urine during activities that exert stress on the bladder, such as running, heavy lifting, hi-intensity exercises, coughing, laughing, and sneezing.
 It usually occurs when the muscles of the pelvic floor that support the urethra and the muscles of the urinary sphincter that control urination become weak.
 The condition is more common in women than in men and can be managed through treatment.

 Urethral bulking procedure involves injecting a bulking agent into the walls of the urethra to make a watertight seal and prevent urine leakage from your bladder when you are involved in activities such as exercising, sneezing, or coughing.
 The aim of the procedure is to help patients obtain control over their urine flow.
-Urethral bulking has a success rate of about 70 percent in treating stress urinary incontinence.
+Urethral bulking has a success rate of about 70 percent in treating mild stress urinary incontinence.
 Common bulking agents include collagen (a type of protein found in body tissues) and water-based gels comprising various agents.

 Indications for Urethral Bulking

 Urethral bulking is usually indicated for the treatment of SUI in women:

 - Who do not want to undergo surgery for SUI

 - In whom traditional surgery has not been completely effective

 - Who are not healthy enough for anesthesia and surgery

 - Who wish to have have future pregnancies